 That morning we woke up and had a final breakfast, our last meal with rice and beans, and packed all of our things.
 The bus arrived and we had to say our goodbyes to the beautiful people of Los Angeles de Pital.
 We exchanged gifts, thanks, hugs, and tears as we savored our last moments with the community.
 After one final group picture, we hopped on the bus and drove away, leaving our new-found friends and a little bit of ourselves behind.
 On our way out of town, there were people standing outside their homes waving good-bye.
 We had a nice surprise when we stopped at a hot springs where we were able to relax and reflect on the trip.
 After a few hours we headed back to the bus and made our way to the hotel, arriving in time for a Costa Rican style hamburger dinner!
 That night we were each able to share our fondest memories, our biggest surprises, and our most important lessons we learned.
 We all agreed we how impactful this trip was on our lives and how much we would miss Costa Rica.

 “My favorite memory of this trip was interacting with the ‘cocineras’.
-They spent all day in the kitchen form breakfast to after dinner, preparing for us the most delicious home cooked Costa Rican specialties.” – Jamie
+They spent all day in the kitchen from breakfast to after dinner, preparing for us the most delicious home cooked Costa Rican specialties.”- Jamie